You are currently viewing 10 Fun Ways to Get Out on the Water in Cleveland

 1500 Scenic Park Dr, Lakewood

-Located in Rocky River Reservation, this is a great kayak spot to get incredible views of the reservation and head toward Lake Erie as well!
+Located in Rocky River Reservation, this is a great kayak spot to get incredible views of the metropark and head toward Lake Erie as well.

 You’ll also pass by a boat harbor, yacht club, and even a private beach as you paddle out toward the lake.
 You could also go the opposite way and wind along Rocky River and enjoy the reservation from the water.

-They also offer day trips and tours if you want to really explore Cleveland and Lake Erie from the water!
+They also offer day trips and tours if you want to really explore Cleveland and Lake Erie, with guided tours usually lasting 3-6 hours.

 Reservations are required for all rentals.
 More info here.